Hotmoka/hotmoka/README.md

 > Compared with Solidity, where contracts and accounts are just untyped *addresses*,
 > objects (and hence accounts) are strongly-typed in Takamaka.
 > This means that they are tagged with their run-time type (see the output
-> of `Moka state` above), in a boxed representation,
+> of `moka state` above), in a boxed representation,
 > so that it is possible to check that they are used correctly, ie., in accordance
 > with the declared type of variables, or to check their run-time type with checked casts
-> and the `instanceof` operator; moreover, Takamaka has information to check
+> and the `instanceof` operator.
+Moreover, Takamaka has information to check
 > that such objects have been created by using the same
 > jar that stays in the class path later, every time an object gets used
-> (see the information `from jar installed at` in the output of `Moka state` above).
+> (see the information `from jar installed at` in the output of `moka state` above).

-We can perform the same object creation in code, instead of using the `Moka create` command.
+We can perform the same object creation in code, instead of using the `moka create` command.
-Namely, the following code builds on the previous example for installing a jar by adding an further transaction for calling the constructor of `Person`:
+Namely, the following code builds on the previous example for installing a jar by adding a further transaction that calls the constructor of `Person`:

 ```java
 package runs;